Jylpah/queutils/README.md

 # Queutils

-Queutils *[Queue Utils]* is a package if handy Python queue classes:
+Queutils *[Queue Utils]* is a package of handy Python queue classes:

 - **[AsyncQueue](docs/asyncqueue.md)** - An `async` wrapper for non-async `queue.Queue`
 - **[IterableQueue](docs/iterablequeue.md)** - An `AsyncIterable` queue that terminates when finished